Doctoral Training

 Doctor of Philosophy (PhD)

 The Doctor of Philosophy (PhD) is designed to prepare public health professionals to make substantive contributions to public health inquiry and practice.
-Public health professionals are focused on health promotion, disease prevention, and programs aimed at specific problems that disproportionately affect minority and economically disadvantaged groups.
+Public health professionals are focused on health promotion, disease prevention, and other programs.
 The PhD is a research degree and is granted after the student has shown proficiency and distinctive achievement in a specific field, has demonstrated the ability to do original, independent investigation, and has presented these findings with a high degree of literary skill in a dissertation.

 - Granted in recognition of high attainment in a specified field of knowledge.